 If you have a particular venue in mind, and you do not want to compromise on where your rehearsal dinner is held, it is important to discuss this with those responsible for shelling out the expenses.

-For instance, if you want a rehearsal dinner held at a swanky seaside restaurant, it is important to discuss this with those hosting the occasion.
+For instance, if you want an intimate dinner held at a swanky seaside restaurant, it is important to discuss this with those hosting the occasion.
 They may not be able to afford a lavish affair that may be more per head than your wedding meal.

 Is it okay to forgo a rehearsal dinner?